-- (1) Identification of the individual(s) responsible for inspecting, maintaining, and repairing emission control devices; - (2) A description of the items or conditions that will be inspected and the inspection schedule for said items or conditions; and - (3) Identification and quantification of the replacement parts that will be maintained in inventory for quick replacement. - (b) A copy of the PMPs shall be submitted to IDEM, OAQ, upon request and within a reasonable time, and shall be subject to review and approval by IDEM, OAQ.
+- (a) The Permittee shall prepare and maintain Preventive Maintenance Plans (PMPs) within ninety (90) days after issuance of this permit for the source as described in 326 IAC 1-6-3.
+At a minimum, the PMPs shall include: - (1) Identification of the individual(s) responsible for inspecting, maintaining, and repairing emission control devices; - (2) A description of the items or conditions that will be inspected and the inspection schedule for said items or conditions; and - (3) Identification and quantification of the replacement parts that will be maintained in inventory for quick replacement. - (b) A copy of the PMPs shall be submitted to IDEM, OAQ, upon request and within a reasonable time, and shall be subject to review and approval by IDEM, OAQ.
 IDEM, OAQ, may require the Permittee to revise its PMPs whenever lack of proper maintenance causes or is the primary contributor to an exceedance of any limitation on emissions or potential to emit.
-The PMPs do not require the certification by the "responsible official" as defined by 326 IAC 2-7-1(35). - (c) To the extent the Permittee is required by 40 CFR Part 60 or Part 63 to have an Operation Maintenance, and Monitoring (OMM) Plan or an Operation and Maintenance (OM) Plan for a unit, such Plan is deemed to satisfy the PMP requirements of 326 IAC 1-6-3 for that unit.
+The PMPs do not require the certification by the "responsible official" as defined by 326 IAC 2-7-1(34). - (c) To the extent the Permittee is required by 40 CFR Part 60 or Part 63 to have an Operation Maintenance, and Monitoring (OMM) Plan for a unit, such Plan is deemed to satisfy the PMP requirements of 326 IAC 1-6-3 for that unit.